BACE: LLM-based Code Generation through Bayesian Anchored Co-Evolution of Code and Test Populations: Introduction

 To address this, we introduce \textbf{BACE (Bayesian Anchored Co-Evolution)}.
 Our approach begins by maintaining a population of code and tests rather than single instances.
-This population-based structure partially mitigates the risk of bad feedback: even if a valid solution is degraded by a faulty test in one instance, the broader population ensures that other valid genetic lineages survive, preventing the immediate loss of correct logic.
+This population-based structure partially mitigates the risk of bad feedback: even if a valid solution is degraded by a faulty test in one instance, the broader population may ensure that other valid genetic lineages survive, preventing the immediate loss of correct logic.

 However, populations alone are insufficient.
 If fitness is calculated under the assumption that generated tests are ground truth, the population will simply converge on the errors, leading to co-evolutionary drift.
 To solve this, BACE abandons the deterministic view of testing.
 We model fitness as a belief in an individual's correctness based on a Bayesian formulation.
 We treat execution results as noisy signals rather than binary gates, utilizing these observations to reciprocally update the belief distributions of both the code and test populations.
 Finally, to prevent the entire system from drifting into self-validating loops, we \textbf{``Anchor''} the code solution on the minimal set of 1--3 input/output samples provided in the problem specification.
-By conditioning the belief updates on these high-credibility anchors, we ensure that the search process remains aligned with ground truth even as the populations co-evolve to explore more complex boundary conditions.
+Figure~\ref{fig:evolutionary_lineage} illustrates how candidate solutions are formed through various evolutionary operations.